 The DCF rates are maximum rates used to determine client benefit amounts.
-If providers charge less than the maximum hourly rate, DCF will use the provider rate.

 Monthly Benefits to Families

 Eligible families are issued monthly child care subsidy benefits on the first day of each month.
 If a family changes their provider and there are no subsidy benefits left in the Kansas Benefits Card account for that month, the family is responsible for any additional costs for that month.
 The amount of a family's child care subsidy benefit is determined based on the DCF rate for the selected provider and eligibility information provided by the family.